aabdulk862/passwordchecker/README.md

-# passwordchecker
+# About
-Python script that checks how many times your password has been hacked.

-Uses the api from haveibeenpwned.com
+This project is a small Python script that uses the Have I Been Pwned API for safely checking whether a password has been pwned, without sharing it, or its hash.
+Instead, it sends the first 5 characters of the hash and the API sends back all hashes that start that way.
+This script then checks whether your hash is in the response.

 Run python3 checkpassword.py your_password